insight-icon/terragrunt-aws-icon/README.md

 # terragrunt-aws-icon
----

 **Work in progress** - Please get in touch

 This is the second iteration of an automated deployment for running nodes and supporting infrastructure on the ICON Blockchain.

 ## To Use
----

 1. Export AWS keys to environment variables or profile
 	- Visit [this link](https://www.notion.so/insightbxplanning/AWS-Keys-Tutorial-175fa12e9b5b43509235a97fca275653) for more information
 2. Install prerequisites
 	- [Check this section](prerequisites)
 3. Pull in dependencies
     - `meta git clone .`
+4. Make sure you have ssh keys
+	- `ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f $HOME/.ssh/id_rsa`

-4. Fill in the necessary inputs in config files at base of directory
+5. Fill in the necessary inputs in config files at base of directory
 	- There are four file
 		- `global.yaml`
 		- `secrets.yaml`
 		- `account.tfvars`
 		- `region.tfvars`
-	- Two files have examples that you can remove the `.expample` file ending to get started
+	- Two files have examples that you can remove the `.example` file ending to get started

-5. Register node
+6. Register node
 	- You will need to regster the node.
 Check the official docs
 	- Follow [this readme](icon/register/README.md) and fill in the appropriate information
-	- Run from the folder with terragrunt
+	- `make eip-register`
 	- Copy output and run in shell
 	- This is a one time process for most people

-6. Deploy node
+7. Deploy node
 	- We have several variations of the node deployment in various stages of development.
 	- Most stable version right now is the prep-module or prep-basic